NRT-DSEER/intro-programming-2022/README.md

 This repo houses data and notebooks for the 2022 DSEER "Introduction to Scientific Computing" bootcamp.

 ## Instructions:
 0) Follow the setup instructions on [this page](https://carpentries.github.io/workshop-template/#setup) titled "The Bash Shell", "Git" and "Python".
-Basically, everything under "Setup" not including "R."
+Basically, everything under "Setup" not including "R" or "text editor."
       - For python, install Anaconda.
       - The videos may be helpful.
       - These additional tutorials may also be helpful to skim: